Hand evaluation: Control count

 The control count is a supplementary method that is mainly used in combination with HCP count to determine the trick-taking potential of fitting hands, in particular to investigate slam potential.
 The use of control count addresses the fact that for suit contracts, aces and kings tend to be undervalued in the standard 4–3–2–1 HCP scale; aces and kings allow declarer better control over the hands and can prevent the opponents from retaining or gaining the lead.

 The control count is the sum of the controls where aces are valued as two controls, kings as one control and queens and jacks as zero.
 This control count can be used as "tie-breakers" for hands evaluated as marginal by their HCP count.
 Hands with the same shape and the same HCP can have markedly different slam potential depending on the control count.

 In the above examples, both West hands are the same, and both East hands have the same shape and HCP (16).
-Yet, the layout above represents a solid slam (12 tricks) in spades, whilst the layout below will fail to produce 12 tricks.
+Yet, the layout on the left represents a solid slam (12 tricks) in spades, whilst the layout on the right will fail to produce 12 tricks.
 The difference between the East hands becomes apparent when conducting a control count: in the top layout East has two aces and two kings for a total of six controls, whilst in the bottom layout has one ace and two kings for a total of four controls.